jdpmm/qmera-wpp-and-wgppc/README.md

 - [x] Check semi colon at the end of every line
 - [ ] Variables
   - [x] Integer variables, set their values
+  - [x] Copy value among variables with the same data type

 - [ ] Print functions
   - [x] Print values of integer variables